kanopi/saplings/docs/3-components.md

 ![alt_text](assets/images/component-columns.png "Columns COmponent")

-A columns component allows for a text, card, block, media, carousel and block component to be added as columns..
+A columns component allows for a text, card, block, media, carousel and block component to be added as columns.

+## Existing Content card

+Use this component to select existing site content and the result will be turned into a card.

 ## Filtered List

 A filtered list component allows you to display preselected Drupal views.

+## Frequently Asked Questions (FAQ)/FAQ Item

+Uses Google approved Schema.org markup to display FAQs on your page.

 ## Hero